-Names play an important role our identities.
+Names play an important role in our identities.
 The selection or creation of a name can be an important statement of independence or connection.
 Often they carry family or cultural stories.

-Stories about changing names are often associated with the experience of migration.
+Stories about changing names are often associated with the experiences of migration.
 A new name for a new identity in a new land.
 Some newcomers feel that by changing their own names they might be able to integrate into a new society more easily or face less discrimination based their foreign sounding names.
 Others tell different stories, many families believe that their family names were changed at the whim of immigration officials, like in the famous Ellis Island scene in Godfather II when Vito Andolini becomes Vito Corleone.